dmlc/gluon-nlp/docs/examples/sentiment_analysis/sentiment_analysis.md

 # Sentiment Analysis (SA) with pre-trained Language Model (LM)

 In this notebook, we are going to build a sentiment analysis model based on the pre-trained language model.
-We are focusing on the best usability to support traditional nlp tasks in a simple fashion.
+We are focusing on the best usability to support traditional NLP tasks easily.
 The building process is simple three steps.
 Let us get started now.

 We use movie reviews from the Large Movie Review Dataset, as known as the IMDB dataset.
-In this task, given a moview, the model attemps to predict its sentiment, which can be positive or negative.
+In this task, given a movie review, the model predicts its sentiment, which can be either positive or negative.

 ## Preparation and settings